 None of this would’ve worked if Hitman didn’t offer the familiar, cold-hearted stealth experience we’ve come to expect from the series, and on that front this is the most polished entry yet.

-This game is regarded as one of the powerhouses of survival horror, but let's look at what you actually do; you hide in lockers, you hardly ever come out of a crouch and you stay out of sight, desperately trying not to fire off your gun so as not to attract the attention of an insta-killing xenomorph.
+This game is regarded as one of the powerhouses of survival horror, but let's look at what you actually do: you hide in lockers, you hardly ever come out of a crouch, and you stay out of sight, desperately trying not to fire off your gun so as not to attract the attention of an insta-killing xenomorph.

 While its atmosphere evokes pure horror, mechanically Alien: Isolation is a stealth game.
-What makes it special is that unlike many of its peers, your enemy is volatile and unpredictable, and there is no way to anticipate its patterns other than by tracking that foreboding blip on your radar.
+What makes it special is that, unlike many of its peers, your enemy is volatile and unpredictable, and there is no way to anticipate its patterns other than by tracking that foreboding blip on your radar.

 Noise is both your best friend and your worst enemy.
-An ill-judged sprint can result in an alien tail through the stomach, but a noisemaker chucked into an enemy patrol can lead to their swift deaths and your swift getaway.
+An ill-judged sprint can result in an alien tail through the stomach, but a noisemaker chucked into an enemy patrol can lead to their swift deaths and your equally as swift getaway.